USAG Rheinland-Pfalz Lagerhof Inn recognized as 'best' small Army lodging by IMCOM

 |0

-This work, USAG Rheinland-Pfalz Lagerhof Inn recognized as 'best' small Army lodging by IMCOM [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz Lagerhof Inn recognized as 'best' small Army lodging by IMCOM, by SPC Matthew Poe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Rheinland-Pfalz Lagerhof Inn recognized as 'best' small Army lodging by IMCOM